hellerve/blog/wip/On_API_Updates.md

 ```

-Now is probably an appropriate time to tell you that chances are that you don't need that.
+Now is probably an appropriate time to tell you that chances are you won't need this.
 Even if
 you have a similar use case to my client and you need to match color, if the two arrays are in the
-same order (as they will always be in the above case) you will be able to just reuse `COLORS` and be
+same order (as they will always be in the above case), you can reuse `COLORS` and be
 done with it.
 This also saves you a line of code, because you needn't build a `colors` list.

 ```python